johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.6 Intercepting and Tracking VOR.md

   - lesson
 ---
 ### Objective
 VOR orientation, course intercepts and tracking, and use of HSI, if available.
-DME arcs.
 Autopilot systems and operation.

 ### References
 - [[Instrument ACS]] section V